martinjrrr/Catppuccin-dots/README.md

   from this github https://github.com/karlstav/cava

-- ncspot - *a ncurses Spotify client written in Rust using librespot'
+- ncspot - *a ncurses Spotify client written in Rust using librespot*

   from this github: https://github.com/hrkfdn/ncspot